 A.R.S.
 32-1901 et seq. is the Arizona Pharmacy Practice Act.
 The pharmacist-in-charge at each Arizona pharmacy permit is responsible to the Board for compliance with state and federal pharmacy law.
 A.R.S.
 36-2606 establishes the Controlled Substances Prescription Monitoring Program (CSPMP), with pharmacist query duties before dispensing certain controlled substances.
 A.R.S.
 13-3408 makes it a felony in Arizona to knowingly transport for sale, sell, or transfer a narcotic drug, with class-2 felony classification for sale and manufacture.

 The Walgreens settlement, as announced, is a national resolution.
 Federal dollars, federal allegations, federal court.
 For Arizona families and Arizona prescribing oversight, the missing layer is store-level.
 Which Arizona Walgreens locations were filling the prescriptions covered by the settlement?
 Were Arizona stores subject to internal compliance flags?
 Were Arizona pharmacists individually subject to DEA Order to Show Cause filings?
-The consent decree exhibits, if they enumerate covered stores, are the answer.
+The settlement exhibits, if they enumerate covered stores, are the answer.
 The federal docket and a FOIA request are the obtainable path to that list.

 What Hasn’t Been Confirmed in This Reporting Window